amogh09/amogh09.github.io/pure-functions-and-monads.md

 Calling our `avg'` function from within `App` context is not straightforward as the `Either e` monad is not compatible with our `App` monad out of the box.
 We'll need to write a function that can lift a value of type `Either e a` to `App s m e a` type.
 Although writing such a function is possible, we can do better.

 Instead of coding pure functions to concrete types, we can code them to typeclasses.
-The typeclass that abstracts the functionality offered by `Either e` type is <code>MonadError e</code>.
-Let's redefine our average function so that it operates within <code>MonadError</code> context.
+The typeclass that abstracts the functionality offered by `Either e` type is `MonadError e`.
+Let's redefine our average function so that it operates within `MonadError` context.

 ```haskell
 -- app.hs